prog4biol/pfb2019/README.md

 60 is greater than 50
 ```

-Let's change count to 20, what statement block gets executed?
+Let's change count to 20, which statement block gets executed?

 ```python
 count = 20